Skip to content

 Work app security, corporate data security

-• Mobile content management (MCM): This content-focused strategy allows businesses to share business data, set access controls, and more.
+• Mobile content management (MCM): This content-focused strategy allows businesses to share corporate data, set access controls, and more.

-• Mobile information management (MIM): Regardless of the managed device, MIM focuses on encrypting data and only granting access to approved apps.
+• Mobile information management (MIM): Regardless of the managed device, MIM focuses on encrypting sensitive information and only granting access to approved apps.

 • Mobile security management (MSM): MSM focuses on mobile app, device, and data security.
 This can include blocking access to certain websites, configuring authentication policies, managing permissions, and more.